Board-Folk/TIM011B/README.md

 This repository contains the BOM, gerbers and Kicad files for a remake of the TIM-011 from the Mihajlo Pupin Institute of Serbia, 1987.

-Version 1.1 does not to deviate from the original board too much so it can still be considered a replica.
+Version 1.1 does not deviate from the original board too much so it can still be considered a replica.
 Feel free to fork and make your own mods outside of that.
 Future releases will contain improvements to this.
 Folder Extensions contains add on expansions and adapters for the board.
 More will follow over time.

 The root Kicad folder contains the current work-in-progress version of the board.
 If you're looking to make one, don't use this, pick the latest version from the Releases folder, currently v1.1.